NFL to honor John Madden on Thanksgiving broadcasts - WHIZ News

 The following year Madden gave out victory legs to Dallas’ Emmitt Smith and Troy Aikman and joked that he wished he had more for the offensive linemen.
 A barbecue owner in Texas took up the challenge and created an artificial six-legged turkey.

-For this year’s games, the “Madden Player of the Game” will receive a trophy and a $10,000 donation in their name from the NFL Foundation to the youth or high school football program of their choice.

-There will also be “John Madden Thanksgiving” logos on the 25-yard lines and a patch on the uniform jerseys featuring an image of Madden with his fist up in the air.
+There will also be “John Madden Thanksgiving” logos on the 25-yard lines and a sticker on the back of each helmet featuring an image of Madden with his fist up in the air.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL